BrianP8701/swarmstar/README.md

 # Agent_Swarm_Experiments
-Making experiments locally to contribute to AGI
+Making experiments locally to contribute to AGI.
+Documenting my journey on YouTube @ [AI Agent Swarm Playlist](https://youtube.com/playlist?list=PLO8gVow6df_Rh7DEJ10_WAdnkGnIRCh-K&si=eYdyBu7NShKckilS)

 ## Usage
 First, configure the .env file.
 Each subfolder contains an idea or experiment (RAG/agent swarm related).
 Each experiment contains a plan.md file for my personal use (likely not of any use to you), and a docs.md which you should read.
 The docs.md will contain usage instructions, architecture details etc.